waldvoid/Front-end-Demos/Prompty - AI Prompt Tool/README.md

 # Prompty - AI Prompt Tool Web Page

 Prompty is an AI Prompts Web Page that allows people to share the most useful prompts with each other about any topic.
-Made with next.js, reach & tailwind css.
+Made with next.js, react & tailwind css.

 ## Table of contents